sage-code/eve/manual/processing.md

 ## Text concatenation

-String and text can be concatenated using the string concatenation operators: {+, - , _ }.
+String: and text can be concatenated using the string concatenation operators: {+, - , _ }.
 A normal string can be implicit converted into a text.
 However a text can not be converted into a string without force casting string(<text_variable>).
 This may return good string or gibberish depending on text_variable content.

 ## Text template
 We use hash "#" to create a placeholder into a Text.
 We use "<+" operator to replace the placeholder with values.
 If placeholder is not found the compiler raise an error.
 If the string is a variable this verification is not possible at compile time so maybe you get a run-time error.